AIM-ENE-feb25/triptop-groep-tweeeeeeeeeeeeeeeeeeeeee/software-guidebook/README.md

 ## Decision

 For this use case we are considering either using a Facade design pattern or no design pattern.
 We decided to use the Facade design pattern.
-As it is line with our principles from chapter 6 "Don't reinvent the wheel" and thee seperation between parts of code far outweighs the complexity added by having an extra class.
+As it is line with our principles from chapter 6 "Don't reinvent the wheel" and the seperation between parts of code far outweighs the complexity added by having an extra class.

 ## Consequences